 In the temperate belts of the world, honey bees survive the winter months as intact colonies with queens beginning egg laying in late winter to early spring.
 A flush of new worker bees emerges with the annual return of new plant growth and flowering.
 The loss of these overwintering colonies means costly replacement with new stock to start the process of rebuilding the regional bee population.

 The financial losses of the individual beekeepers aside, this die-off is yet another warning of how vulnerable our food systems can be to environmental disruptions.
-Bees not only directly create food by converting nectar to honey, but more importantly support agriculture through their pollination work.
-They are commonly understood to be responsible for at least one-third of global food supplies and billions of dollars of agricultural production, although the actual figures have not been definitively measured.
+Bees directly create food by converting nectar to honey.
+But more importantly, they support agriculture through their pollination work.
+They are commonly understood to be responsible for at least one-third of global food supplies and billions of dollars of agricultural production.
+Although the actual figures have not been definitively measured.

 The cause of the Vancouver Island ‘bee-mageddon’ has not been clearly determined, but early speculation is that either Varroa mites, viruses or warmer than normal weather could have contributed.
 Similar colony collapses have been at play around the world in the past decade with increasing severity and frequency.

-A diverse population of native and feral pollinators may not provide the same level of pollination services as mass hiving of domesticated honey bees, but they will function to ensure crops receive some pollination and fruiting if honey bee populations fail.
+A diverse population of native and feral pollinators may not provide the same level of pollination services as mass hiving of domestic honey bees.
+But they will function to ensure crops receive some pollination and fruiting if honey bee populations fail.
 Think of it as an insurance policy on food production with other benefits.

-Restoring or creating new conservation reserves can therefore directly contribute to food security by rebuilding diverse habitats of flowering plants and pollinators.
+Restoring or creating new conservation reserves can therefore directly contribute to food security.
+It does so by rebuilding diverse habitats of flowering plants and pollinators.
 Urban and suburban developments have also built over large areas of pollinator habitat.
-Planning the rural-urban fringe with green belts to buffer development from agricultural zones can address this problem as well as serving other functions to mitigate rural-urban conflicts over noise, odour and dust.
+Planning the rural-urban fringe with green belts to buffer development from agricultural zones can address this problem.
+Green belts can also serve other functions to mitigate rural-urban conflicts over noise, odour and dust.

 But when it comes to risk management, “optimum” is often a better strategy than “maximum”.
-And the optimal pollination strategy needs honey bees complemented with healthy populations of native pollinators with equally healthy and diverse agricultural landscapes.
+And the optimal pollination strategy needs honey bees complemented with healthy populations of native pollinators.
+And, with equally healthy and diverse agricultural landscapes.